 Our comprehensive betting tools and editorial coverage are here to help you make confident and informed bets no matter who you support.

 Visit SBD Sharp to find detailed return on investment data for any NBA, MLB, NHL, NFL, or college basketball and football teams.

 Maryland is one of few states in the US to go from allowing gambling to banning it, and is now in the process of bringing it back again.
 Notably, any expansion of commercial gambling activities in Maryland must be approved by a majority vote in a statewide referendum.

 Once upon a time, Maryland offered legal slots betting before banning the activity in 1968.
 Decades later, referendums in 2008 and 2012, respectively, brought back slots wagering and then table games at state casinos.

 Since then, the Professional and Amateur Sports Protection Act (PASPA) was overturned on May 14, 2018.
-As a result, each state is now permitted to create their own laws and regulations for sports betting.
+As a result, each state is now permitted to create its own laws and regulations for sports betting.
 As such, Maryland passed bill SB 4 to hold a referendum vote on sports and events wagering in November 2020.
 The vote passed overwhelmingly, paving the path for sports betting to launch in Maryland sometime in 2021.

 In the meantime, the Old Line State has six casinos and five horse tracks overall.
 They opened their sixth casino, the MGM National Harbor, in December of 2019.
 Those who follow the World Poker Tour may recognize the Maryland Live!
-Casino which is the state’s largest and hosts a stop on the tour.
+Casino, which is the state’s largest and hosts a stop on the tour.